GantedaHemanth55/Drone_navigation_In_ForestType_env_depthCamera/README.md

 How to Run
 Start the PX4-Gazebo Simulation:
-Open a terminal and launch the PX4 SITL environment with a world that contains obstacles (e.g., a forest).
+Open a terminal and launch the PX4 SITL environment with a world that contains obstacles (e.g., a forest or trees).

 # Make sure you are in the PX4-Autopilot directory
-make px4_sitl gazebo
+& make px4_sitl gazebo

 Run the Main Application:
 In a new terminal, navigate to the project directory and run the main.py script.